sohamvsonar/DocQuery/README.md

 6. Create a new pull request.

 ## Contact
-- For any inquiries or support, please contact soham.sonar427@gmail.com.
+- For any inquiries or support, please contact at soham.sonar427@gmail.com.